p4lang/open-p4studio/docs/P4-Compilation.md

    a. **Important note** If the directory already exists and is going to be re-used, it is highly recommended to wipe it clean. `cmake` caches its parameters and if the directory is not wiped, there is a very good chance that at least some of your new settings (especially compiler flags, etc.) will not take effect
 3. CD into that new directory
 4. Invoke the `cmake` as will be shown below
-5. Invoke `make` and `make install` as shown below to perform the actual compilation and installation
+5. Invoke `make install` as shown below to perform the actual compilation and installation

 Below is an example: